avinetworks/avi-helm-charts/docs/values.md

  - If your POD CIDRs are routable either through an internal implementation or by default.
  - If you are working with multiple NICs on your kubernetes worker nodes and the default gateway is not from the same subnet as your VRF's PG network.

+### configs.logLevel *(editable)*

+This flag defines the logLevel for logging and can be set to one of `DEBUG`, `INFO`, `WARN`, `ERROR` (case sensitive).
+The logLevel value specified here gets populated in the ConfigMap and can be edited at any time while AKO is running.
+AKO picks up the change in the param value and sets the logLevel at runtime, so AKO pod restart is not required.

 ### avicredentials.username and avicredentials.password